Varavu Ettana Selavu Pathana

 Varavu Ettana Selavu Pathana is a 1994 Indian Tamil-language comedy drama film directed by V. Sekhar.
 The film stars Nassar and Radhika, while Jaishankar, Goundamani, Senthil, Vadivelu, Kovai Sarala, and Vinu Chakravarthy play supporting roles.
 It was released on 14 April 1994.
 The film was later remade in Telugu as Aasthi Mooredu Aasha Baaredu (1995) and in Kannada by same director as Hendtheer Darbar (2010).

 Plot

-Sivaraman, an honest government clerk, and his wife Lakshmi belong to a middle-class family and they have two children.
+Sivaraman, an honest government clerk, and his wife Lakshmi belong to a middle-class family and have two children.
 "Anjaadha Singam" Marudhapaandi, a corrupt politician, moves into a new house near Sivaraman's house.
 Marudhapaandi's lifestyle influences Lakshmi, and she tries to ape him by buying luxurious items on installments.
-This puts pressure on Sivaraman, and he takes a loan from his office peon, but the police arrests him for corruption.
+This puts pressure on Sivaraman, who takes a loan from his office peon, but the police arrests him for corruption.
 He later finds a job in a brandy company with Marudhapaandi's recommendation.